The following concerns lithium batteries, which can be

 During two summers of use, I have encountered only one problem: Once, when transmitting an AM carrier (admittedly at unnecessarily high power) into a tuner after switching bands (resulting in high SWR at the transmitter), the entire battery suddenly died.
 The protection circuit had kicked in and disconnected the cells.
 There was still plenty of charge left in the cells, but the unusual RF conditions tripped the low-voltage safety circuit.
 Applying a charger very brifly reset the safety circuit.
 Unfortunately, I did not have a charger with me out in the field, so I was stuck with only one working battery.
 I think I will build a "dummy charger" out of two 9-volt batteries and a resistor, so I can reset the low-voltage cut-out if it happens again.

-One interesting alternative I've seen on the Net is making a new bottom plate for the radio, with bent edges, so there's room for C or D -size batteries in the battery compartment.
+One interesting alternative I've seen on the Net is making a new bottom plate for the radio, with its edges bent upwards, so there's more room for C or D -size batteries in the battery compartment.
 Some manufacturers (for example Ansmann Max-E; but no Sanyo Eneloop, for some reason) make low-self-discharge NiMH batteries in C-format, which provides some serious capacity.
 If physical size is not a primary issue, one might even go D-format.
 But since I eventually decided to go for an external pack, I'm now wondering if I could fit my LDG Z-100Plus Autotuner inside the empty battery compartment in some sensible way—that might be quite convenient also...

-The batteries should not be dropped, banged, bent etc, they must never be charged to over 4.2 V/cell, nor should they ever be discharged below 2.5 V/cell, and their current ratings (which are different for charge and discharge) must be obeyed.
+The batteries should not be dropped, banged, bent etc., they must never be charged to over 4.2 V/cell, nor should they ever be discharged below 2.5 V/cell, and their current ratings (which are different for charge and discharge) must be obeyed.
 There are many reported cases of Li-ion or LiPo packs exploding.
 And when you notice them starting to puff up, like mine did, it's best to cease using them before something bad happens.